 If you have a hub-and-spoke architecture, traffic from each of the spokes can be mirrored to the Cloud IDS instances, as shown in figure 3.

 Figure 3.
-Cloud IDS configuration to mirror VPC traffic using private services access.
+Cloud IDS configuration to mirror VPC traffic that uses private services access.

 VPC Network Peering